Chunk overview and setup Beta

 Figure 1.
 Set up Chunk for your organization -

-to indicate you already have the GitHub App installed for your organization.
-If not, use the Install CircleCI GitHub App button to install it now.
+You should see a checkmark to confirm the GitHub App is installed for your organization.
+If not, select Install CircleCI GitHub App to install it now.

 -